 Taking up the breakfast slot we’re bringing in Seb Shakh, lead developer of Sure Will Writer – Professional Will Suite.
 Seb will be delivering a demonstration on the Society’s drafting software and will also be on-hand for whole event to talk all about the software and what is has to offer.

 Opening and closing the event will be Brian McMillan, Director General for the Society who will delivering his address to the delegates on what the Society has been doing and will be doing.
 Brian will also be Master of Ceremonies to mark the Society’s 25th anniversary.

-Fay Collinson from Kings Chambers will also be delivering a talk on the first day, covering Undue Influence, Financial Abuse and Coercion of a Testator.
+Fay Collinson from Kings Chambers will also be delivering a talk on the first day, although a topic has yet to be announced so stay tuned!
 Fay is a specialist Court of Protection and Chancery Barrister.
 She has a broad practice that encompasses contentious probate, trusts, property disputes and all sides of Court of Protection work.

 James Greenwood-Reeves, another tutor for The College of Will Writing will be with us this year explaining How to Ruin an Otherwise Perfectly Good Trust Without Even Trying.
 Those familiar with James’ style of delivery and experience as a probate practitioner will no doubt be looking forward to this talk.

 Rounding off the Monday afternoon is Simon Douglas.
 Simon is a Barrister and an Associate Professor of Law at the University of Oxford.
 He will be discussing Mistakes in Wills and How to Correct Them – no doubt this will be a valuable talk for all in attendance.